natemaia/dk/README.md

 ```
 Other systems should have packages with similar names.

-As mentioned above, yaxwm has no key binds outside of mouse movement so
+As mentioned above yaxwm has no key bind support, you'll need a separate
-you'll need an external program like sxhkd to launch programs and control
-the window manager.
+program like sxhkd to launch programs and control the window manager.

 To compile run